-The area is also rich in culture and history, with the Gila River Indian Community located in South Chandler.
-There are so many things to do in Chandler, Arizona, no matter your age!
+The area is also rich in culture and history, with the Gila River Indian Community in South Chandler.
+There are many things to do in Chandler, Arizona, no matter your age!

 Kids will love top attractions like the Crayola Experience (one of only 5 locations in the world!), where they can turn themselves into a coloring page and name their crayons!
 With almost 11 months of sunshine, families will enjoy one of the largest playgrounds in the area at Tumbleweed Park.